Other Guild Policies

 Data available to the wider world including ringers could be further restricted in the event that all tower members are listed behind a member only tab on the web site which would be password protected.

-We do process childrens’ data but only their names.
-In future we can ensure that we record a parents’ permission although I would be surprised were verbal permission not secured now.
-They are only identifiable as children if one knows that the reason why their names have an asterisk.
-This will not happen in future and then they will not be identified anymore than any vulnerable adult.
-In the latter instance, as we do not require data about vulnerabilities we cannot look at impact.
+We do not require data about vulnerable adults so we cannot look at impact.
 The same opt out as now will continue hereafter viz. an individual can tell the person doing the initial processing that their name should not be included.

 The ICO requires this LIA to be done; kept as part of our data controller responsibilities, to be reviewed and to form part of our privacy notice.